mega-stoffel/Gig-Blog-Addons/README.md

 - gb_randomPost
 This function simply gets a random post of all existing posts.
 And then it returns a link to this post, named with the post's headline until the first comma.
+- gb_randomPost2
+This function simply gets a random post of all existing posts and returns a different string.
 - gb_randomPage
 This function gets the number of all posts.
 Divides them with the number of posts per page from the options.
 THen gets a random number of all available pages.
+- gb_archive_year
+This function gets an archive of all existing posts for a specified year.
+Use like [gb_archive_year year=2022]
 - gb_archive
 This function gets an archive of all existing posts.
 Limited with some exceptions.
 - gb_postCount